 - ovarian cancer

-- preventative removal of ovaries because there is a high risk of developing breast or ovarian cancer – may be because of:
+- preventative removal of ovaries because there is a high risk of developing breast or ovarian cancer – can be because of:

 - a strong family history of breast or ovarian cancer

 - the presence of certain genetic variants (BRCA-1 or -2) that identify a woman as having a higher risk of developing breast or ovarian cancer.